dutchdronesquad/timer-dotfiles/README.md

 ## What is this?

-These are the dotfiles for the RotorHazard timers on a Raspberry Pi 4.
+These are the dotfiles for the RotorHazard timers on a Raspberry Pi.
 It is recommended that you install the additional packages only if you are using a Raspberry Pi 4 with enough RAM, to avoid slowing down your Pi.

 ## How to install configuration?